IIIMPACT/hungerrush_handheld_docs/README.md

 ## Hugo documentation for Handheld

-This repository represents the application which is used by developers and key stakeholders to document the Hungerrush Hand Held platform.
+This repository represents the application which is used by developers and key stakeholders to document the Hungerrush Handheld platform.
 The documentation is written in Markdown and is rendered by [Hugo](https://gohugo.io/).
 The documentation is hosted on GitHub Pages and is available at [https://iiimpact.github.io/hungerrush_handheld_docs/](https://iiimpact.github.io/hungerrush_handheld_docs/).